satya-das/cib/README.md

 - **Libcef's translator**: Its a python script that parses C++ headers to produce automatic C layer for client and library.
 But it is too much specific to libcef and cannot be used in other project.

 **And none of these solutions I am aware of are for ABI stability, they only target ABI compatibility for different compilers.** This is my understanding, of course I can be wrong.

-# What is ABI
-It may appear, in this document, I am late in defining `what is ABI`.
-We programmers do have some understanding about `ABI`.
-The [wikipedia](https://en.wikipedia.org/wiki/Application_binary_interface) also has a page for ABI.
-But I want to add another perspective about what exactly is ABI. **An ABI of a component is implementation details of features of the language in which the component is developed.** And this implementation detail depends on the compiler.
-For example, for a C++ component, we see mangled function names at binary level.
-The reason for that is C++ allows function overloading and compilers use name mangling to implement function overloading language feature of C++.
-In the same way all the implementation detail of other features of C++, like inheritance, encapsulation, runtime polymorphism, etc. end up being the ABI itself.

 # Why C++ has ABI compatibity and stability issues
 Actually even C has this problem, it's just another matter that it is relatively easier to achieve ABI compatibility and stability in C.